PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 delta.
 Preserve its existing predicate and characterize only a complete opt-in result target.
 Commit and push only; do not create, reopen, or update a pull request.

+## Guarded shared-late static-shape result characterization checkpoint

+The shared-late static-shape reconciliation is already guarded by nine pure mutation-result dictionaries: boundary-signature, HardSwish, Squeeze, wrong- way Conv-Transpose, two binary repairs, and the three singleton/consecutive cluster results.
+A `len(model_ir.tensors) < shared_late_tensor_count` clause also covers cleanup-only pruning.

+Existing runtime fixtures independently force each dictionary positive and the tensor-count delta, proving that every changed outcome adds exactly one reconciliation over the all-zero/no-prune path.
+The predicate is complete and must not change.

+A strict expected-failure structural contract requires only the guarded call to retain `_shared_late_static_shape_stats` with `include_mutation_count=True`.
+It fixes all nine evidence names, the prune clause, one-statement guard body, and following `late_binary_repair_tensor_count` boundary.
+The result is observation-only and must have no consumer.

+At implementation, replace only the guarded expression with the assignment and opt-in keyword.
+Do not alter the predicate, execution count, reconciler fixed point, preceding owners, following tensor count, pass order, dependencies, diagnostics, or TensorFlow behavior.

+Characterization validation completed sequentially under `uv`:

+- positive-count helper, runtime nine-result/prune guard, complete reconciler, terminal occurrence, singleton boundary, architecture, and pass-efficiency
+  coverage: `364 passed, 1 xfailed in 19.99s`
+- branch-changed broad suite plus the same runtime and structural coverage:
+  `1426 passed, 1 xfailed in 24.78s`

+The sole strict expected failure is the intentionally unimplemented guarded shared-late result retention contract above.
+Implement only that assignment and opt-in counter, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.